About our Sport

 The swim may be in open water and Pentathlon GB first held a Triathle in 2016.
 The British Triathle Championship is now an annual fixture on the calendar.

 Laser-run involves shooting and running with the first person to cross the line the winner.
-Each run is preceded by a shoot and the format is the latest addition to our portfolio of sports with the first laser-run in Great Britain being held in late 2016.
+Each run is preceded by a shoot and the format is the latest addition to our portfolio of sports.